-- 11.1 The time limit is the maximum allowable time from a boat's starting signal to her finish time. - 11.2 The time limit for the first boat will be posted, as a number of hours, on the course reader board after the course.
-The time limit for other boats is 1 hour after the first boat.
-If no time limit is posted, the time limit for the first boat is 2 hours. - 11.3 A boat that does not finish within her time limit will be scored Did Not Finish (DNF).
+11.1 The time limit is the maximum allowable time from a boat's starting signal to her finish time.

+- 11.2 The time limit as a number of hours will be posted on the course reader board after the course.
+If no time limit is posted the time limit is 4 hours. - 11.3 A boat that does not finish within her time limit will be scored Did Not Finish (DNF).
 This changes RRS 35.